cc1005/third_milestone_project/README.md

 Functionality

 One basic feature that I wanted from the start was for all user-made posts to have a default Boolean value of ‘approved’ which would be ‘false’.
 I would then have to manually change that value to True.
 I would then write some python script to iterate over both the admin and the user posts, and only upload those which had the ‘approved’ value set to ‘True’.
+Happily, creating the python script to iterate over this proved straightforward, and I surprised myself by correctly drafting it on only my second attempt.
+As can be seen in the file 'posts.html', a basic jinja script allows a python 'if' loop to run which checks whether the attribute 'approved' is equal to the Boolean 'true'.
+If it is, it gets printed.
+I proved this by inserting a test 'false' entry into my database which did not print when I ran the page again.
 This proved somewhat of a challenge.
 At the start I did not know how to set a default value in Atlas MongoDB.
 I thought there were potentially two ways of doing this.
 One was having a hidden option on the form page itself which was already filled in with ‘False’ and would be submitted with the rest of the form, but this seemed like a cheat workaround instead of actually developing this functionality in the back end (if it would have worked at all).

 With that in mind, I went looking for solutions that either: